kismetwireless/kismet-docs/devel/plugin_http_helper.md

 name=externaldemo
 author=Foo Bar <foo@bar.foo>
-description=External API demo plugin version=2019-00-00
+description=External API demo plugin version=2020-00-00
 ```

-To load an external API plugin, you also need the `httpexternal` option:
+To load an external API plugin, you also need the `kisexternal` option (new as of 2020-07):

 ```
 name=externaldemo
 author=Foo Bar <foo@bar.foo>
-description=External API demo plugin version=2019-00-00
+description=External API demo plugin version=2020-00-00
-httpexternal=kismet_externaldemo
+kisexternal=kismet_externaldemo
 ```

 This tells Kismet to run `kismet_externaldemo` as an IPC command.